adamreisnz/seki/JGF.md

 			//Setup positions are indicated per color,
 			setup: [
         {
+          type: "stone",
           color: "black",
           x: 4,
           y: 16,
         },

-        {
+        //The "stone" setup type is implied and can be omitted {
           color: "black",
           x: 2,